Museum Studies at Syracuse UniversitySyracuse University. The following information will help you decide if it is a good fit for you.

 - Master’s Degree in Museum Studies

-Take a look at the following statistics related to the make-up of the museum studies majors at New York University.
+Take a look at the following statistics related to the make-up of the museum studies majors at Syracuse University.

-Of the students who received a museum studies master's degree from NYU, 53% were white.
-This is below average for this degree on the natiowide level.
+Of the students who received a museum studies master's degree from Syracuse, 69% were white.
+This is typical for this degree on the natiowide level.

-The following table and chart show the race/ethnicity for students who recently graduated from New York University with a master's in museum studies.
+The following table and chart show the race/ethnicity for students who recently graduated from Syracuse University with a master's in museum studies.

 |Race/Ethnicity||Number of Students|